jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/widget.rst

    Wrench widget (3D view)

 In 3D mode, the torque is not displayed.
-The minimum and maximum and maximum forces encountered are shown in the top-left corner of the widget.
+The minimum and maximum forces encountered are shown in the top-left corner of the widget.
 There are three keyboard shortcuts available: ``z`` to reset the visualization orientation (see 3D pose widget). ``a`` to enable/disable auto-resizing.
 By default, the